Privacy

 • To protect our safety, rights, property, or the safety, rights or property of our customers, staff and others by sharing information with other companies and organisations such as the local police.

-Under Data Protection Legislation, you have several rights in relation to your Data.
-We have listed these below, but please note that some only apply in specific circumstances (detailed in the Data Protection Legislation):
+Under relevant data protection legislation, you have several rights in relation to your data.
+We have listed these below, but please note that some only apply in specific circumstances (detailed in the data protection legislation):

 Your rights How to exercise your rights

-Right to access and receive a copy of the Data we hold about you.
-It is generally free for you to request access to your Data by contacting us via [email protected].
-If your request is repetitive or excessive, we may refuse to comply or we may charge you a fee.
+Right to access and receive a copy of the personal data we hold about you.
+It is generally free for you to request access to your personal data.
+Please contact us via [email protected].
+There are some circumstances where we may refuse to comply or we may charge you a fee, for example where the request is repetitive or excessive.

-Right to require us to erase your Data if (for example): (i) we no longer need the Data for the purpose we originally collected it for; (ii) we only collected it with your consent, and you now withdraw your consent; or (iii) you object to how we are Processing your Data.
-You can request erasure of your Data by contacting our customer support team.
+Right to require us to erase your data if (for example): (i) we no longer need the data for the purpose we originally collected it for; (ii) we only collected it with your consent, and you now withdraw your consent; or (iii) you object to how we are processing your data.
+You can request erasure of your data by contacting our customer support team.
 Please see our contact details here.
-Or by emailing us via [email protected].
+Alternatively, email us via [email protected].

 This process is not reversible.

-Right to request a copy of the Data we hold on you in a structured, commonly used and machine-readable format.
+Right to request a copy of the data we hold on you in a structured, commonly used and machine-readable format.
 You can also request that we transfer this to a third party on your request.
-Please note that this right may not apply to all of your Data.
-In some circumstances, you can request the transfer of your Data to a third party by contacting us via [email protected] .
-The request must include which Data you would like to be transferred, to whom it should be transferred and by which method.
+Please note that this right may not apply to all of your data.
+In some circumstances, you can request the transfer of your data to a third party.
+Please contact us via [email protected].
+The request must include a description of the data you would like to be transferred, to whom it should be transferred and by what method.

 Once you have objected you can change your mind at any time by contacting us again.
 Your account will not be accessible while the restriction is in place.

-Right to not be subject to a decision based solely on an automated process, such as profiling, which results in you being significantly affected or produces legal effects concerning you.
+Right to not be subject to a decision based solely on an automated process, including profiling, which results in you being significantly affected or produces legal effects concerning you.
 You can exercise this right by contacting our customer support team.
 Please see our contact details here.

 You can also request access to your personal data or exercise your other individual rights by emailing us at [email protected] or contacting us here.

-We will not keep your Data for longer than is required for the purposes for which we collected it, including for the purposes of satisfying any legal requirements.
-The length of time for which we retain your Data will depend on what we are using it for as set out in this Policy.
+We will not keep your data for longer than is required for the purposes for which we collected it, including for the purposes of satisfying any legal requirements.
+The length of time for which we retain your data will depend on what we are using it for as set out in this Notice.
 For example, we will keep your email address whilst dealing with your enquiries, however, if you unsubscribe, we are required to retain your email address to ensure that we do not send you any email communications in the future and for our know-your-customer (“KYC”) purposes.

 Type of Data Typical Retention Time Information